 Furthermore, the Home Office released data showing a 16 percent increase in crack confiscations in the year to April 2017.
 In the year to April 2017, 279,793 individual sought drug treatment services in England, of whom 90 percent were white, and 69 percent were male.
 In England, the amount of crack users has increased 10 percent between 2010 and 2015, reaching 182,828 individuals, according to Liverpool John Moores University Public Health Institute.

-The National Drug Treatment Monitoring System report established that the rise in the number of people seeking treatment for crack cocaine addiction likely reflected an increase in the use of crack.
+The UK government publication research established that the rise in the number of people seeking treatment for crack cocaine addiction likely reflected an increase in the use of crack.
 The report stated, This increase in the number of new users may be in part caused by changes in purity and affordability of crack cocaine over the last few years.

 Rosanna O’Connor, Public Health England drugs expert, mentioned that changes in drug supply networks, such as the county lines phenomenon, might be part of the problem, in a blog post accompanying the release of the report.
 The county lines phenomenon describes the act of urban drug gangs spreading out to provincial towns to set up outposts.